 rundll32 sysdm.cpl,EditEnvironmentVariables

-Alternately, you can use the Setx command to set user environment variables.
+This post tells you how to use the Setx command to add a user environment variable.

 Setting User Environment Variable